An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Problem Formulation

 \section{Problem Formulation}

-In this section, we present the model of EV flexibility set and formulate the problem of finding volume maximizing (resp. minimizing) inner (resp. outer) approximations of an aggregate flexibility set.

-We consider a system in which a load aggregator seeks to centrally manage the charging profiles of a finite population of plug-in electric vehicles (EVs) indexed by $i \in \Ncal:= \{1, \dots, N\}$.
+In this section, we present the model of individual EV flexibility sets and formulate the problem of finding maximum volume inner approximations of the aggregate flexibility set.
+We consider a system in which an aggregator seeks to centrally manage the charging profiles of a finite population of plug-in electric vehicles (EVs) indexed by $i \in \Ncal:= \{1, \dots, N\}$.
 Time is assumed to be discrete with periods indexed by $ t \in \Tcal := \{0, \dots, T-1\}$.
 All time periods are assumed to be of equal length, which we denote by $\delta > 0$.